tatumio/wordpress-plugin/plugins/tatum/wordpress.org/README.wporg.txt

 = 2.0.25 =
 * Added better integration for description and name to the OpenSea.
 Also name of the NFT in the metadata is taken from the title of the product not from the image name.

+= 2.0.26 =
+Changed author of the plugin

 == Upgrade Notice ==